 I have reached out to Dan over the years for consultations for my own divorce, and he has always been extremely helpful.
 His co-Founder, Andre Katz, as well as the other 9 partners and associates at Katz & Stefani are all unique in their specialties, and all highly regarded in the industry.
 One person to whom I recently referred Dan sent me a really nice note which said, “I cannot thank you enough.
 I don’t know what I would have done without Dan.”

-2. Elaine Moss, Vice-president and Wealth Management Advisor, Vestor Capital
+2. Elaine Moss, Vice-president and Wealth Management Advisor, Vestor Capital (serves clients nationwide)

 It’s been five years since I met Elaine Moss at a breakfast place on the North Shore, where we instantly connected and became friends.
 Shortly after, Vestor Capital became a Divorced Girl Smiling partner and I became a client of Vestor Capital.
 Elaine and her partner, Certified Divorce Financial Analyst, Peter Mullins completed an extensive, detailed financial plan for me that was eye-opening, and paved the way for my making good life and financial decisions moving forward.